BlinkID/blinkid-flutter/README.md

 Plugin implementation is in folder `lib`, while platform specific implementations are in `android` and `ios` folders.

 #### Android
-\#TBD
+Android folder is fully initialized after running `./initFlutterDemo.sh`.
+The script will replace default `MainActivity.java` with the
+`./demoApp/MainActivity.java`.
+This is important, because the plugin works only if `MainActivity` extends `io.flutter.app.FlutterActivity` and if it is registered in the following way `BlinkidFlutterPlugin.registerWith(registrarFor("com.microblink.blinkid_flutter.BlinkidFlutterPlugin"))`.

 #### iOS
-To initialize BlinkID framework for use with iOS, after you've added the dependency to `blinkid_flutter` to your pubspec.yaml, go to `NameOfYourProject/ios`and run `pod install`.
+To initialize BlinkID framework for use with iOS, after you've added the dependency to `blinkid_flutter` to your `pubspec.yaml`, go to `NameOfYourProject/ios`and run `pod install`.
-Our blinkid_flutter depends on the latest PPBlinkID pod so it will be installed automatically.
+Our `blinkid_flutter` depends on the latest PPBlinkID pod so it will be installed automatically.

-To set camera permission usage message, open `NameOfYourProject/ios/Runner.xcworkspace` and under Runner/Runner/Info.plist set
+To set camera permission usage message, open `NameOfYourProject/ios/Runner.xcworkspace` and under `Runner/Runner/Info.plist` set
 `Privacy - Camera Usage Description`.

 ## Licensing